zxing-cpp/zxing-cpp/wrappers/kn/README.md

 ## Use

-A trivial use case looks like this (in Kotlin):
+A trivial use case looks like this:

 ```kotlin
 import zxingcpp.BarcodeReader